osohq/oso/docs/understand/overview.rst

 At first, having ``if`` statements is not that big a deal.
 But over time, across multiple files and multiple parts of the application, you end up with pieces of authorization logic sprinkled throughout your codebase.
-This creates an defacto permissions system that is hard to update or change.
+This creates an de facto permissions system that is hard to update or change.

 Splitting out authorization logic with oso might look as follows: